taixingbi/coding-test/frontend.react.md

 MVC is generally abbreviated as Model View Controller.

 #### 2. **Use of Virtual DOM to improve efficiency**
 React uses virtual DOM to render the view.
-As the name suggests, virtual DOM is a virtual representation of the real DOM.
+As the name suggests, virtual DOM is a **virtual representation of the real DOM**.
 Each time the data changes in a react app, a new virtual DOM gets created.
 Creating a virtual DOM is much faster than rendering the UI inside the browser.
 Therefore, with the use of virtual DOM, the efficiency of the app improves.

 #### 3. **Gentle learning curve**
 React has a gentle learning curve when compared to frameworks like Angular.
 Anyone with little knowledge of javascript can start building web applications using React.